zxcalc/pyzx/doc/gettingstarted.rst

 .. _gettingstarted:

 The best way to get started is to run the `Getting Started Notebook <_static/gettingstarted.ipynb>`_ in Jupyter.
-If you don't have Jupyter: this document contains the same information.
+If you have a Microsoft account, then you can use Azure to run `this notebook <https://pyzx-johnie102.notebooks.azure.com/nb/notebooks/demos/gettingstarted.ipynb>`_ in your browser without having downloaded PyZX.
+If you don't want to follow those routes: this document contains the same general information.

 With PyZX you can create and simplify quantum circuits.
 Start by importing the library::